Willmannix/Trading-and-Analysis/README.md

 The output will display the results of the calculations for the static data provided in the code.
 Below is an example of what you should see:

+Calculations for static data:

+Dividend Yield for TEA at price 100: 0.0
+Dividend Yield for COF at price 200: 0.02

+P/E Ratio for MIL at price 120: 15.0

+VWSP for MIL: 113.0

+All Share Index: 113.0

 ## Understanding the Calculations